Holiday Spending Plan

 Shop around.
 There are many ways that you can shop in order to save money.
 If you are comfortable shopping online, you can often find great value through sales or online coupon sites such as Groupon.com.
 If you feel it would be worth investing the time and potentially testing your patience to the limits, Black Friday and Cyber Monday could be great opportunities to net big savings.
 Keep an eye out for sales year round and take advantage…But only if it’s on your list.

-Now and go out and execute your plan, and have yourself a wonderful holiday season!
+go out and execute your plan, and have yourself a wonderful holiday season!